FredPont/Single-CellSignatureExplorer/Readme.md

 + Scores can be computed on a basic computer or a supercomputer as well (see benchmark fig 2 and 3)

++ **New** !
+A metadata JSON file is produced for each analysis for better data management

 + Work out of the box : no installation for the scorer and the merger developed using a high performance compiled programming language.

 + Conda environment  and [video](https://www.youtube.com/watch?v=cnFc_NJBfzo) for easy installation of the Viewer/Combiner